 The Z7 writes its imaging data to XQD cards, while the E-M5 III uses SDXC cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon Z7 and Olympus OM-D E-M5 Mark III and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 |4.||Nikon Z7 II||Y||stereo||mono||Y||Y||micro||3.2||Y||-||Y|

 |16.||Sony A7R II||Y||stereo||mono||Y||Y||micro||2.0||Y||Y||-|

 It is notable that the Z7 has a headphone jack, which is not present on the E-M5 III This port makes it possible to attach external headphones and monitor the quality of sound during the recording process.

-Both the Z7 and the E-M5 III are recent models that are part of the current product line-up.
-The E-M5 III replaced the earlier Olympus E-M5 II, while the Z7 does not have a direct predecessor.
+The E-M5 III is a recent model that features in the current product line-up of Olympus.
+In contrast, the Z7 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the Z7 was succeeded by the Nikon Z7 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Olympus websites.